Esri/calcite-app-components/src/components/calcite-flow/readme.md

 # calcite-flow

-The `calcite-flow` component is a series of panels that provides a user with a workflow (eg. editing experience), by which the user can switch from panel to panel of [calcite-flow-items](../calcite-flow-item).
+The `calcite-flow` component is a series of panels that provides a user with a workflow (eg. editing experience), by which the user can switch from panel to panel of `calcite-flow-items`.

 <!-- Auto Generated Below -->